My trade was closed at the end of the day on Friday as USD/JPY rallied back up to my adjusted stop at 92.60.

 Total: +2.5% gain

-Nice pip count last week, let’s see how I do this week as we see more data on the global economy released and some central bank speak in the line up for the week.
+Nice pip count last week, let’s see how I do this week as we see more data on the global economy released and some central banks speak in the lineup for the week.
 Stay tuned!

 Trade Adjustment: 2008-12-04 17:36